chinapedia/wikipedia.abstract.en/Page/Spectrum.md

 Mass spectrum

-Titan_atmosphere_diagram.png's ionosphere]] A plot of ion abundance as a function of mass-to-charge ratio is called a mass spectrum.
+'s ionosphere]] A plot of ion abundance as a function of mass-to-charge ratio is called a mass spectrum.
 It can be produced by a mass spectrometer instrument.[8]
 The mass spectrum can be used to determine the quantity and mass of atoms and molecules.
 Tandem mass spectrometry is used to determine molecular structure.

 Energy spectrum